Deducteam/lambdapi/doc/options.rst

 deindex
 -------

-* ``--path`` : indicates the suffix of the paths of the symbols to be removed from the index.
+* ``--path``: indicates the prefix of symbols paths to be removed from the index.
   The path must be dot (`.`) and is not checked for well formness (i.e. A.B matches A.BC).
-  For insrance, if symbol `tests.OK.natural.N` is indexed, `lambdapi deindex --path tests.OK.natural` will remove it (together with all the symbols whose path starts with `tests.OK.natural.N`) from the index.
+  For instance, `lambdapi deindex --path tests.OK.natural`` removes from the index all the symbols whose path starts with `tests.OK.natural` like `tests.OK.natural.N`.

 export
 ------